-Total cost of sales of the Group for the current financial year was RM46.2 million against RM53.2 million incurred in the previous financial year.
-This was mainly due to the decrease in sales volume coupled with lower average cost of raw materials consumed, declining factory overheads as well as lower labour costs.
+Total cost of sales of the Group for the current financial year was RM43.3 million against RM46.2 million incurred in the previous financial year.
+This was mainly due to the decrease in sales volume, declining factory overheads as well as lower labour costs.